fadden/CiderPress2/Install.md

 Linux x64   | no           | https://github.com/fadden/CiderPress2/releases/download/v0.1.0-dev1/cp2_0.1.0-d1_linux-x64_fd.zip
 Linux x64   | yes          | https://github.com/fadden/CiderPress2/releases/download/v0.1.0-dev1/cp2_0.1.0-d1_linux-x64_sc.zip

-Once downloaded, unzip the file somewhere convenient (for Safari on the Mac, it will do the unzip for you).
-The various commands can be run directly from the download directory.
-There are a couple of additional steps for some systems; you will need a command shell to run them and to run the commands themselves.
+Once downloaded, unzip the file somewhere convenient (Safari on the Mac will do the unzip for you).
+There is no installer; the commands are executed directly from where they were unzipped.
+On some systems an additional step may be necessary.
+You will need a command-line shell:

- - Windows: Windows+R to open "run" window, type "cmd" and hit return.
-The first time you run `cp2.exe`, the Windows security system will scan it.
+ - Windows: hit Windows+R to open the "run" window.
+Enter "cmd" for a classic DOS shell or "powershell" for something fancier, and hit return.
  - Linux: use "xterm", "gnome-terminal", or whatever you like.
-You must `chmod +x cp2` to make it executable.
  - Mac OS: from the Finder, in the Go menu, select Utilities.
 Double-click Terminal to launch it.

+In the shell, change to the directory where the files were unzipped.
+Then:

+ - Windows: run `./cp2 version`.
+You will probably need to click through some security warnings.
+ - Linux: use `chmod +x cp2` to make it executable.
+Run `./cp2 version` to confirm it works.
-   You must `chmod +x cp2` to make it executable.
-Then you need to remove the quarantine attribute from the files, or the system will not allow you to execute them.
+ - Mac OS: use `chmod +x cp2` to make it executable.
+You then need to remove the quarantine flag from the files, or the system will not allow you to execute them.
 In the directory where the files were unpacked, run `xattr -d comp.apple.quarantine *`.

-(I hope to eliminate some of these steps in the future.)
+Run `./cp2 version` to confirm this was successful.

+(The "chmod" step will be eliminated in the next release.)

 The commands are: